-This policy covers the processing of personal data by Digital Media Technologies Ltd (“DMT”, we, us), whose registered address is at 3-4 Mill Studio, Ware, Hertfordshire, United Kingdom, SG12 9PY.
+This policy covers the processing of personal data by Digital Media Technologies Ltd (“DMT”, we, us), whose registered address is at 13 Harforde Court, John Tate Road, Hertford, Herts, United Kingdom, SG13 7NW.
 DMT is committed to protecting the privacy of your personal information whilst striving to provide the very best user experience.
 We want our websites to be safe and enjoyable for everyone.

 Under the General Data Protection Regulation (GDPR) and related laws, we have a legal duty to protect the personal information we collect from you.
 GDPR says that ‘personal data’ is any information relating to a living individual who can be identified, either directly or indirectly, from that information.
 This could include your name, email address, postal address or telephone number, or information collected online and used to identify you.